Modraxis/Overpowered-Speedster/README.md

 - **HΞLPΞЯ#3194**: Contribution of Ideas and Advertising
 - **🅰TTACK 🅰S TEAM#1132**: Contribution of Ideas and Advertising

+## Warning
+Dont change any thing when mod is started

 ## Important Note
 If you encounter any issues with the mod, such as a "Mod stopped after initializing" error, please follow these steps to troubleshoot:
 1. Restart the mod.